amd/HPCTrainingDock/README.md

 docker run -it --device=/dev/kfd --device=/dev/dri --group-add video -p 2222:22 --detach --name Training --rm -v $HOME/Class/training/hostdir:/hostdir --security-opt seccomp=unconfined docker.io/library/training
 ```

-**NOTE**: if you are testing the container on a machine that does not have a GPU (such as your laptop), you need to remove the `--device=/dev/kfd` option from the above command.
+**NOTE**: If you are testing the container on a machine that does not have a GPU (such as your laptop), you need to remove the `--device=/dev/kfd` option from the above command.

 You can check what containers are running by running `docker ps`.